 In 1995, Jesus Alive launched the Church Development Program, now known as the Christian Discipleship Program (CDP) to help establish new believers in God’s Word.
-A total of 50 hours of powerful, life-transforming teaching by Peter Pretorius were recorded onto 17 DVDs, and translated and dubbed into more than 50 African languages.
+A total of 50 hours of powerful, life-transforming teaching by Peter Pretorius were recorded onto 17 DVDs and translated and dubbed into more than 50 African languages.
 CDP became part of the Jesus Alive outreach strategy in which regional CDP centers were set up between participating churches.
-Church leaders were given 17 discs, a TV monitor, DVD player and generator.
-The weekly sessions have given new believers, pastors and churches the spiritual resources they need to continue in a life of victory and transformation through God’s Word.
+Church leaders were given 17 discs, a TV monitor, a DVD player, and a generator.
+The weekly sessions have given new believers, pastors, and churches the spiritual resources they need to continue in a life of victory and transformation through God’s Word.

 WHY RURAL AFRICA?

 Not everyone is equipped to reach the remote villages of Africa.
 We can.